A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Introduction

-In this paper, we realize efficient finetuning by proposing an effective and reliable layer-freezing approach.
-That is, taking \underline{S}emantic-based \underline{E}fficient \underline{F}ine-\underline{T}uning (\textsc{SEFT}) to balance the computational cost and the finetuning performance.
-First, on the shoulder of vocabulary-defined semantics~\cite{Gu2024RealizingDI}, we study the phenomenon of semantic transition in LMs.
-By introducing an idealized transition process, we estimate the deviations in each model layer; Then, utilizing the deviations, our layer-freezing approach finds the layer whose deviation is the least and freezes the deeper layers; Last, to support a flexible cost-benefit tradeoff, we propose a deep-to-shallow policy for layer-freezing to fulfill the given budget.
-We also propose better budget plans for the cost-benefit tradeoff.
+In this paper, we realize computation-efficient model finetuning by proposing an effective and reliable layer-freezing approach, referred to as \underline{S}emantic-\underline{A}ware \underline{L}ayer-\underline{F}reezing (\textsc{SALF}).
+First, on the shoulder of LM semantics~\cite{gu2024vocabularydefinedsemanticslatentspace,gu2025semetrainingfreelanguagemodel}, we study the phenomenon of semantic transition in LMs.
+By deriving the scaling law of LM pretraining, we estimate the gains of reducing deviations in each model layer; Next, our layer-freezing approach finds the model layer whose gain is the maximum and only finetunes the deeper layers; Last, to support a flexible cost-benefit tradeoff in LM finetuning, we propose a shallow-to-deep policy for layer-freezing under a given budget.
+We also propose better budget plans for the tradeoff.

 We evaluate our approach in fine-tuning diverse datasets on a wide range of modern LMs.
-Based on the results, our semantic-based layer-freezing approach performs better than the baselines.
-Combined with budget plans, our approach can further reduce the computation cost and improve the performance.
-We discuss the insights of efficient finetuning from the perspective of semantics and conclude the findings in finetuning LMs.
-The replication repository is attached as supplementary material.
+Based on the results, our semantic-based layer-freezing approach performs better than baselines.
+Combined with budget plans, our approach can further reduce the computation cost and improve LM performance.
+We discuss the insights of efficient finetuning from the perspective of semantics and conclude the findings in LM finetuning.
+The replication artifact is available online for open science \footnote{\url{https://github.com/jianguda/salf}}.

 Our contributions are as follows: